pyladiespdx/gitbranching/README.md

-this is the readme
+Git Branching Readme
 =======================

-where I put the stuff for the readme
+This is a repo for the pyladies class to practice branching and merging.

+Selena++